parkhwyy/swe-meetup/README.md

-# CSC-SWE-CEDAH
+# MeetUP
-Software Engineering (CTW) Group Project: Scheduling Engine
+Software Engineering Group Project: Scheduling Engine

 # How to run this project locally
 ***